What is the Fridge Hack?

 Bottom Line...

 Pumping is already a lot of work, and finding shortcuts that fit your lifestyle can make it feel more manageable.
-While the Fridge Hack is a popular time-saver, the safest option is still cleaning your parts after each use.
-If that’s not always possible, you have plenty of alternatives—extra pump accessories, disposable wipes, or steam bags—that can help keep your routine safe and simple.
+While the Fridge Hack is a popular time-saver, the safest approach is still washing everything after each use.

 More Pregnancy Care Guides